-Bursaries are only available for students admitted to Luther King House’s degree courses.
+1. Bursaries are only available for self-financing students admitted to Luther King Centre's degree courses and are means tested.

 These sums are subject to review.

-Bursaries will usually only be granted for tuition fees.
+3. Bursaries will usually only be granted for tuition fees and dyslexia assessments.

-Bursaries will be granted only to those who can show they have already applied for any assistance from public funds for which they might qualify.
-Such assistance is usually available only to UK or EU citizens without a local education authority-funded first degree.
+4. Bursaries will be granted only to those who can show they have already applied for any assistance from public funds for which they might qualify.
+Such assistance from public funds is usually available only to UK or EU citizens without a first degree.
 Applications for bursary assistance may be made pending a final decision by a local education authority.

 Applications for a Bursary

 An Application Form is available for completion.
 Once completed, this should be submitted to the Finance department who will then ensure it is considered by the Bursary Committee.